Last modified: February 12, 2020 | Previous Versions

-To receive the Services described below, Customer agrees to the terms of this Implementation Services Agreement (“Agreement”).
-Together with any applicable Order Form, this Implementation Services Agreement governs Customer’s receipt of Services from the Google entity referenced in the applicable Order Form.
+To receive the Services described below, Customer agrees to the terms of this Implementation Services Agreement, including any Regional Terms below (the “Agreement”).
+Together with any applicable Order Form, the Agreement governs Customer’s receipt of Services from the Google entity referenced in the applicable Order Form.

 1.1 Services.
-Google will provide Services, including Deliverables, to Customer in accordance with this Agreement, subject to Customer fulfilling its obligations under Section 2.1 (Cooperation).
+Google will provide Services, including Deliverables, to Customer in accordance with the Agreement, subject to Customer fulfilling its obligations under Section 2.1 (Cooperation).

 1.2 Change Orders.
 Any changes to an Order Form require a written amendment signed by Customer and Google.